 A person can determine their calorie requirements using guidance from the

-Maintaining a healthful diet free from processed foods can help a person stay within their daily limit without monitoring calorie intake.
+Maintaining a healthy diet can help a person stay within their daily limit without monitoring their calorie intake.

-- keeping blood pressure and cholesterol within target ranges
+- keep their blood pressure and cholesterol within target ranges

 It is vital for people with diabetes to limit their intake of foods with added sugar and salt.
 They should also consider avoiding fried foods high in saturated and trans fats.